thelfer/tfel/docs/web/getting-started.md

   you do use a compatible compiler*.
 This is particulary important under the `Windows` platform: on `LinuX`, most compilers strives to be binary compatible with `gcc`.
-For example, if you use `Cast3M` under windows, you may want to use the compiler which is package with the `Cast3M` distribution (see [here](install-windows-Cast3M2017.html) for details).
+For example, if you use `Cast3M` under windows, you may want to use the compiler which is packaged with the `Cast3M` distribution (see [here](install-windows-Cast3M2017.html) for details).
 For `Abaqus`, you may need to have the Intel compilers (or at least the Intel fortran compiler).